+1

+Report

+nitoring Supervision

+Mo Implementation

-• Installing water efficient toilets and shower heads. • Report the incidents if any.
-Users to conserve water e.g. by avoiding unnecessary toilet flushing.
-Treat drainage system for sediment control.
-Store, dispose and clean up all diesel and hazardous materials according to the procedures.
-Preventing leaks and spills.
-Install water conserving taps that turn-off automatically when water is not being used.
-Proper management of storm water.
-Limit water withdrawal to the amount that will not adversely affect the groundwater balance and the demand of the local community, by developing and conserving own source of water.
-Conducting regular training, monitoring, and inspection schemes together with keeping track of water uses minimizes waste and leaks from faulty connections and faucets.The storage of fuel should be in a dedicated area provided with drip trays / walls with impermeable flooring.
-Good and adequately maintained drainage to facilitate run-off and minimize the likelihood of flooding.
-Collect internal organs and other organic materials separately.
-Conduct a dry pre-cleaning of equipment and production areas before wet cleaning.
-Fit and use floor drains and collection channels with grids and screens, and / or traps.
-Equip the outlets of wastewater channels with screens and fat traps.
-Dry clean with a scraper or broom before cleaning with water.
-Reducing suspended solids by using clarifiers or settling ponds.
-Store raw materials properly under the roof.
-Impact Project Activities/ Environmental Aspects Proposed Mitigation Measure Mo nitoring Implementation Supervision Report
+Proposed Mitigation Measure • Store, dispose and clean up all diesel and hazardous materials according to the procedures. • Install water conserving taps that turn-off automatically when water is not being used. • Proper management of storm water. • Limit water withdrawal to the amount that will not adversely affect the groundwater balance and the demand of the local community, by developing and conserving own source of water. • Conducting regular training, monitoring, and inspection schemes together with keeping track of water uses minimizes waste and leaks from faulty connections and faucets.
+The storage of fuel should be in a dedicated area provided with drip trays / walls with impermeable flooring. • Good and adequately maintained drainage to facilitate run-off and minimize the likelihood of

+s Project Activities/ Environmental Aspects (

+INTAILABEIHEI Impact